LukeHopson/dria-agent/README.md

 # Dria Agent

-Dria Agent is a lightweight pip package to use fastest and most performant models for function calling on edge devices, `tiny-agent-α`.
+A package to use the fastest and most performant tool calling agents on edge devices, `tiny-agent-α`.

 Tiny-Agent-α is an extension of [Dria-Agent-a](https://huggingface.co/collections/driaforall/dria-agent-a-67a61f4b7d3d544fe5d3cd8a=), trained on top of the Qwen2.5-Coder series to be used in edge devices.
 These models are carefully fine-tuned with quantization aware training to minimize performance degradation after quantization.